 And by just signing up once, you will be receiving multiple emails from them.
 Multiple emails means expect to receive their emails at least once a week!

 In replacement of that “little baggie”, the attention grabber in emails is their SUBJECT!

 Thus, we need to learn the proper email marketing to be able to convince our readers to open our emails.

-You might probably thinking now on your options to place on your little baggie.
+You might probably be thinking now on your options for your little baggie.
 But have you ever think of what shall we do next after we grab our reader’s attention?

 First off, how shall we start our letters?

 As Gary Halbert taught us in previous chapters, we must not forget the personalized salutation.
 We will then followed it by an explanation about our little baggie.

 Indeed, it has to be cleared to our readers the relevance of the attached baggie.